Skip to main content

 Linked relation options

 Just like all columns in Coda, the linked relation column has a number of settings that you can adjust based on your needs.
-To view these, right click on the column header, then select Linked relation options.
+To view these, right-click on the column header, then select Edit column.

 Here you’ll find: